 How to Avoid Channel Partner Conflict

 To avoid channel partner conflict, set clear boundaries on customer targeting.
-Are there regions or customer segments your partners shouldn’t touch?
-Define those areas up front.
+From the beginning, define which customer segments your partners shouldn’t target.
 It’s also important to be transparent about who you’re working with and why.
-Create a quarterly review cadence to keep this up to date.
+Create a quarterly review cadence to keep this information top of mind.

 If your product helps your partner sell their existing products more effectively, it’s in their best interest to pursue a market penetration strategy.
 This means they will target a broad pool of customers and potentially go after your existing prospects.
 After all, it’s less about the sale of your product and more about starting their relationship with a new customer to sell their whole suite of products.

 This leads to your product winding up in the hands of bad customers (wrong market segment) with the potential of cannibalizing existing deals.
 So, how do you avoid winding up with this issue from an overly aggressive channel partner?

 Solution 1: Set clear boundaries on customer targeting.